Best Hiking Shorts for Women 2025

 Bug-proofing

-To maintain or add bug repellant to your clothing we recommend Sawyer Permethrin Pump Spray.
+To maintain or add bug repellent to your clothing, we recommend Sawyer Permethrin Pump Spray.
 It repels and kills ticks, mosquitoes, mites, and chiggers.
 It lasts about six weeks or six washes before you need to reapply it.

 Repairing tears/holes